BestReviews is reader-supported and may earn an affiliate commission. Details

 Not as heavy-duty as some of the other models on the market.

-Versatile design can be worn on either the left or right wrist simply by removing and reinserting the rigid palmar splint.
+The versatile design can be worn on either the left or right wrist simply by removing and reinserting the rigid palmar splint.
 Soft and comfortable enough for all-day use.
 Easily adjustable Velcro straps offer customizable compression.
 Moisture- and odor-resistant.

 No upper strap.
 Velcro fasteners lose grip after a while.